Ningaloo Reef, Western Australia

 The family tents come with a semi-enclosed extended deck, which can be furnished with two swag beds for kids.

 Sal Salis is not suitable for children under the age of 4 years, but families are very welcome and children who love the ocean and the great outdoors will love it.
-One child can fit into their parent's tent with 'swag' bedding but there is also a family tent that can accommodate two adults and two children.

 The main camp building is raised up and overlooks the reef and breakers beyond and has a very relaxed homely feel to it, with guests usually dining together.
 The chef provides deliciously fresh contemporary Australian cuisine with hints of bush food and there is a bar you can help yourself to at any time and an open lounge with reference books and comfy seating.